BhavyeMathur/goopylib-v1/README.md

 * Point adding & setting functions don't mutate the point itself now, instead they return a clone of the point with the operations performed
 * Added a getState() function to the checkbox which returns its current state

-* Added functions for finding Berzier Curves, Bernstein Polynomials, & 'nCk' (combinations) to create better curves
+* Added functions for finding Bezier Curves, Bernstein Polynomials, & 'nCk' (combinations) to create better curves

 #### 6.11.0 - 3rd July 2020